kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0243 Passenger manifest information.md

 ### §243.5   Applicability.

 This part applies to covered flight segments operated by covered airlines.
-(See §243.3 of this part)
+(See [[Volume 4/A Economic regulations/0243 Passenger manifest information.md#§243.3   Definitions.|§243.3]] of this part)

 ### §243.7   Information collection requirements.